-3. On the Word Options screen >Customize the Quick Access Toolbar, locate the Choose Commands From box and scroll down to the Speak command.
+3. Go to Word Options >Customize the Quick Access Toolbar and locate the Choose Commands From box.
+Scroll down to the Speak command.

 4. Select the Speak command, click the Add button in the middle of the screen, then click OK.

 5. Word adds the Speak command to the Quick Access Toolbar at the end, and you’re ready to go.

 Click the Speak button to listen to your text